Azure Kubernetes Service (AKS) - How Pod CPU and Memory Usage (%) metrics are derived

 1. Formulas:

-3. The recommended and default method for deriving Pod Usage (%) is by using Pod Limits.
+3. This is the recommended and default method for deriving Pod Usage (%).

 1. Formulas: